JDN89/crafting_interpreters/rlox/README.md

 - pre increment means incrementing the variable before using it

 # learned rust
+- impl PartialEq for struct or enum to implement your custom equality rules.
+Equality comparison in Lox is different then the equality rules in rust
 - Do you want your struct to own the String of reference it?
 In most cases you want your string to own it.
 Otherwise you have to start adding lifetimes in order to prevent the sturct outliving the &str ref.
 - I put a field of a struct in an enum, because it could be of type String or u32.
 Maybe I'll turn it into a generic later.
 - tubo fish ::<u32>(), it looks like a fish, moves like a fish and parse like a parser.